phanson2000/Check-Point-Inventory/README.md

 You can download the source and compile with go.
 If compiling to run on the mangement platform be sure CGO_ENABLED is set to 0.  i.e. export CGO_ENABLED=0

-For compiling you will alsot need Check Point GO at https://github.com/CheckPointSW/cp-mgmt-api-go-sdk.
+For compiling you will also need Check Point GO at https://github.com/CheckPointSW/cp-mgmt-api-go-sdk.
 Biniaries are uploaded for both windows and linux including Gaia.

 To run either execute CheckPointInventory and fill in the required fields or utilize the command line arguments.